AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 # Updates:

+- Version 1.4 - 27.11.20: Changed R2 and R3 to 6.8 KOhm to eliminate problems with some 74LS07 devices (see issues).
 - Version 1.4 - 27.07.20: Use of millis() funtion to avoid delay() and timer counter in loop().
 Improved detection of 433MHz keys.
 - Version 1.3 - 13.12.19: Added definition for certain OLED displays that require this to work properly.
 - Version 1.2 - 21.09.19: Added buzzer support on pin 20 (active 5 Volt buzzer works without additional transitor).